ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 ### Toggling between pdflatex and latexmk compilation
 If you only want to use `latexmk`, feel free to skip this section.
 Here's why you might want to switch between the two:
-- `pdflatex` always performs a single pass.
+- `pdflatex` always performs a single pass of compilation.
   This is fast, but won't always resolve cross-references (you might see a `?` symbol instead of the correct equation number for a `\ref` command, for example).
   I use `pdflatex` when I want quick visual feedback of text I just edited, but don't need all `\label`, `\ref`, and `\cite` commands to work correctly .
 <!-- TODO: example of unresolved reference with source code and PDF in separate columns?
 Then "An example of an unresolved reference.
 Using `latexmk` solves this, but can be overkill when you just want quick visual feedback" -->
 - `latexmk` performs as many compilation passes as needed to perfectly resolve all cross-references.
-  This is slow if you just want basic visual feedback, but vital if you're about to send a paper out for publication.
+  This is slow if you just want basic visual feedback, but vital if, for example, you're about to send a paper out for publication.

 If you want to toggle between compilation commands, first create a boolean-like variable, for example `b:tex_use_latexmk`, to store the current buffer's `pdflatex` or `latexmk` state.
 You can then implement toggle logic as follows: